The Tote Hotel: Reopening and new owners

+In March 2020, the COVID-19 pandemic lockdown forced the Tote to close.

+In March 2023, the Tote's co-owners Jon Perring and Sam Crupi put the venue up for sale.
+A crowdfunding campaign with a target of $3 million was launched that month to fund the purchase of the Tote.
+The effort was run by Shane Hilton and Leanne Chance who run the Last Chance Rock & Roll Bar in the Melbourne CBD.
+The campaign reached its goal in May 2023.
+The organisers said they would put the building into a trust to prevent it from being anything other than a live music venue.
+Hilton also promised to get the names anyone who donated over $1,000 tattooed on his body.
+The venue was sold to Hilton and Chance in September 2023 for an undisclosed sum.
+Hilton and Chance established the Last Chance Music Foundation, a not-for-profit organisation, to own and preserve the venue.

 Musical highlights

 The Tote is often associated with distinctly Australian rock & roll.
 Groups and artists including The Meanies, Cosmic Psychos, The Drones, Mach Pelican, Magic Dirt, The Birthday Party, The Spazzys, Underground Lovers, Rowland S. Howard, and Miss Destiny were regulars at the venue.
 On 28 September 1986 The Bo-Weevils recorded a performance at the venue, which was issued as Garage Twangin' Retard Rabble Sounds, on cassette later that year.

 Larger Australian bands such as Jet, Silverchair and the Hoodoo Gurus also appeared.
 The venue hosted many international acts, including The White Stripes and Mudhoney.

 Rumours and legends

 The Tote Ghost

 There is a popular myth that a ghost infrequently inhabits the Tote.
 The ghost is said to be neither friendly nor unfriendly and supposedly inhabits the landing of the stairs (beneath the large 'Cobra Woman' banner) and is apparently always seen making its way upstairs.
 The ghost is often speculated to be a lost patron looking for the amenities, or a faded rock god whose demise no-one noticed, but the most popular story involves Squizzy Taylor the Melbourne gangster, a rowdy New Year's Eve patron and an uncooperative publican.

 The original publicans Daniel Healey passed on residence 1894, and Bridget Healey passed on residence 1906.

 On the day of 30 April 1905 a domestic servant named Ellen M'Carthy became the mother of an infant which she put in a box beneath her bed.
 When seen by another person the child was dead.
 No violence was involved and charges of concealment of birth were discharged.